-A 50-mile stretch of Georgia’s meandering Ocmulgee River is on track to becoming the nation’s newest National Park and Preserve, and OSI is excited to be a critical partner in this historic initiative.
+A 50-mile stretch of Georgia’s meandering Ocmulgee River is on track to becoming the nation’s newest National Park and Preserve, thanks to OSI's critical partnership.

 The Ocmulgee River, once settled by the ancient Mississippian civilization and their descendants, the native Creek people, is internationally lauded as one of America’s most important archaeological landscapes.
 The 702-acre Ocmulgee Mounds National Monument, founded in 1936 and operated by the National Park Service, preserves the elaborate ceremonial mounds of these early inhabitants.
 Local conservationists worked tirelessly to expand the National Monument for eight decades.
 The 2019 expansion and new designation as the Ocmulgee National Historic Park increases the area of critical habitat and potentially sensitive cultural resources that can be added to the Park by 2,460 acres.